How to use MacBook clamshell mode

 Tips for making the most of clamshell mode on your MacBook

-We’ve covered the essentials of using your MacBook with the lid closed, but there are some other tips to keep in mind for the best performance possible:
+We’ve covered the essentials of using your MacBook with the lid closed, but here are some additional tips to ensure smooth performance.

 Follow us